realAP/backup/README.md

 # backup
-How to make a backup with nextcloud, restic and hetzner storagebox and use telegram as notification service.
+Use this image to sync your nextcloud to a local directory.
+This will be mounted in your container and used as input for restic.
+Restic creates a backup and upload it to your sftp host.
 All of it in a container based manner.

 # Overview
 ![backup_overview.drawio.svg](backup_overview.drawio.svg)